RoadBlasters: Legacy

 The game appeared on the PlayStation compilation Arcade's Greatest Hits: The Atari Collection 2 in 1998.
 It was also released for the PlayStation 2, Xbox, GameCube and Windows as part of the 2003 Midway Arcade Treasures arcade game compilation.

 A port can be played in Lego Dimensions via an Arcade Dock in the level "The Phantom Zone."

-The game is featured in the film Wreck-It Ralph as part of the backstory of Turbo/King Candy, the film's villain.
+The game is featured in the Disney film Wreck-It Ralph, where it was associated with the backstory of Turbo/King Candy, the film's main antagonist.